XavierBohuaLiu/StudentManagement/readme.txt

 3. Install relevant libraries and encoding and decoding tools
 4. You can compile and run on the terminal or import projects in the IDE

-Thank you for using and welcome to provide feedback yk@bupt.edu.cn
+Thank you for using and welcome to provide feedback XavierBohua.Liu@hotmail.com